taubman33/react-router/README.md

 However, now we have another problem; once the `Redirect` takes us to the `Results` component, we are unable to go back to `/search` to submit a new search (since `hasSearched` is still `true` on `App`'s state).
 We need a way to switch that back to `false` once `Results` has been rendered.

 ### React Component Lifecycle Methods
 React components come preloaded with [many very useful methods](https://facebook.github.io/react/docs/react-component.html) to allow us to execute code before, during, or after a given component's rendering.
-In this case, we would like to update App's state **after** the `Results` component has rendered.
-To do so, we can use the `componentDidMount()` method inside of the `Results` component to call a method to do just this:
+In this case, we would like to update `App`'s state **after** the `Results` component has rendered.
+To do so, we can use the `componentDidMount()` method inside of the `Results` component to call a method to do just this...

 > For a full list of React Component methods, read the [Documentation](https://facebook.github.io/react/docs/react-component.html)